Ada-C18/weather-report/ada-project-docs/wave-02.md

 There must be two clickable elements:

-1. An element that increases the temperature by one degree on click
-1. An element that decreases the temperature by one degree on click
+X An element that increases the temperature by one degree on click X An element that decreases the temperature by one degree on click

 ### Temperature Ranges Change Text Color

 Depending on what temperature it is, either:

-- the temperature number changes color
+X the temperature number changes color
 - the background of the temperature changes color

 There must be at least five categories of distinguishable colors.